Erasmus Smith: Death and legacy

-Smith had married Mary Hare, the 20-year-old daughter of Hugh Hare, the 1st Baron Coleraine, in 1670 when he was 59.
+Smith married Mary Hare, the 20-year-old daughter of Hugh Hare, the 1st Baron Coleraine, in 1670 when he was 59.
 The couple had nine children, five of whom were baptised in Clerkenwell, where he had lived at St John's Court for many years.

-In 1683 he bought the manor of Hamerton, Huntingdonshire, in the parish church of which he was buried, next to his wife, upon his death some time between 25 August and 9 October 1691.
+In 1683 he bought the manor of Hamerton, Huntingdonshire, in the parish church of which he was buried, next to his wife, upon his death sometime between 25 August and 9 October 1691.
 He had also bought Weald Hall in 1685.

 Smith's six sons and three daughters mostly died young.
 One, Hugh Smith, inherited Weald and Hamerton from his older siblings in 1732 and appointed his two daughters as co-heirs.
 One of those daughters, Lucy, married into the Stanley family.
 Her husband changed his surname to become James Smith-Stanley, Lord Strange, and the couple were the parents of Edward Smith-Stanley, 12th Earl of Derby.